 The Covid-19 crisis has caused unprecedented economic challenges for businesses.
 Financial support from the government has so far helped many businesses weather the storm but unfortunately increased numbers of corporate insolvencies are likely to be seen.

-Further details of our contentious insolvency expertise can be found here – Contentious Insolvency.
+Further details of our contentious insolvency expertise can be found here – Insolvency and Asset Recovery.

 Webinar recording: Force majeure – litigation in the wake of Covid-19